Lieu d'intêret

 Wim Renders (13) and four members of the Van Liempt family, father Petrus (59), mother Wilhelmina (55) and their daughters Catharina (30) and Maria (22), were killed.

 The aircraft had left home base Hemswell at 20:45 hours for a flight to Kassel.
 On the way back, the Wellington was attacked by a German night fighter, flown by Hauptmann Siegfried Wandam.
-Pilot Jan Pytlak managed to keep the bomber in the air long enough to give his navigator Antoni Kiewnarski and bombardier Tadeuz Frankowski the chance to escape with their parachutes.
+Polish pilot Jan Pytlak managed to keep the bomber in the air long enough to give his navigator Antoni Kiewnarski and bombardier Tadeuz Frankowski the chance to escape with their parachutes.

 It then crashed without a rudder on the Woenselsestraat, killing Pytlak, radio operator Feliks Gawlak and air gunner Jozef Janik.
 They found their final resting place nearby at the Woensel cemetery in graves JJ-117, 118 and 119.